 The mimimum employee contribution rate increased to 3% from 1st April 2013.

 Compulsory Employer Contributions

 From 1st April 2008 it became compulsory for employers to contribute to their employees’ KiwiSaver scheme.

 This compulsory contribution is curently 2%.
-This is due to increase to 3% from 1st April 2013.
+This increased to 3% from 1st April 2013.

-From 1st April 2012 the employers contribution will be taxed.
+From 1st April 2012 the employers contribution is taxed.

 The government also: